-If you need a more portable kettle, I’ve compiled a list of small electric tea kettles here.
+If you need a more portable kettle, I’ve compiled this list of small electric tea kettles.

 In the West, many people will brew Gunpowder tea in a teapot, while many Chinese will brew it in a plain 8oz glass.
 In tea shops, however, you will usually be served Gunpowder Tea in a traditional lidded cup called a gaiwan.

 All three will work just fine—most important is to use a vessel made from glass or porcelain.
 For these instructions, I will use a gaiwan.

 - Fill your gaiwan (or glass) about halfway with hot water to pre-heat it.
 Tilt the cup a bit so that the water creeps up the side and then rotate it so the inside gets wet all the way around.
 Then pour the water out.

 - Place slightly less than 1 teaspoon of gunpowder pellets in the gaiwan.
 Use twice this amount if you are brewing your tea in an 8oz glass.
 If you are using a teapot, use about one teaspoon for every cup of tea (or for every 4oz of water).

 - Fill the gaiwan with hot water.
 It should be about 80-90% full and the temperature should be below boiling; around 80°C (176°F) is ideal.

 - Place the lid on the gaiwan and let the tea steep for 1 minute.
 And that’s it.
 Enjoy your tea!

 - When you get down to about one quarter of the tea remaining, refill the gaiwan with hot water of the same temperature as before and let it steep for 30 seconds to one minute.